crcady/advent-2015/README.md

 ## How to Interact
 None of the challenge inputs are stored in this repo.
 Each of the solutions expects to have the inputs provided to standard input.
 This can take the form of:
 - `pbpaste | cargo run`
-- `cargo run` followed by one or more lines, followed by `ctrl-d`
+- `cargo run <enter>` followed by one or more lines, followed by `ctrl-d`

-The second form lets you do some pseudo-REPL activities, where you can.
+The second form lets you do some pseudo-REPL activities, where you can enter a few trial lines, then find out how the solver solves them.